cmuth001/Chat-Room-Application-PHP-idYeah/README.md

 - Two Factor Authentication .
 - User profile search.
 - Login with GitHub.
--Provided an option to use Gravatar image.
+- Provided an option to use Gravatar image.

 ### DataBase Schema Design